 The electric brakes on your trailer are similar to the drum brakes on your automobile.
-The basic difference is that your automotive brakes are actuated by hydraulic pressure while your electric trailer brakes actuated by an electromagnet.
-With all $\alpha f$ the brake components connected into the system, the brakes will operate as follows: (See Figure A).
+The basic difference is that your automotive brakes are actuated by hydraulic pressure while your electric trailer brakes are actuated by an electromagnet.
+With all of the brake components connected into the system, the brakes will operate as follows: (See Figure A).

-When electrical current is fed into the system by the controller, it flows through the electromagnets in the brakes.
-The high electromagnets capacity energized and are attracted to the rotating armature surface of the drums, which moves actuating levers in the direction that the drums are turning.
-The resulting force causes actuating cam block at the shoe end of the lever to push the primary shoe out against the inside surface of the brake drum.
+When electrical current is fed into the system by the controller, it flows through the electro- magnets in the brakes.
+The high capacity electromagnets are energized and are attracted to the rotating armature surface of the drums, which moves the actuating levers in the direction that the drums are turning.
+The resulting force causes the actuating cam block at the shoe end of the lever to push the primary shoe out against the inside surface of the brake drum.
 The force generated by the primary shoe acting through the adjuster link then moves the secondary shoe out into contact with the brake drum.